MR-Addict/mdbook-embedify/docs/src/development/testing.md

 - [Rust](https://www.rust-lang.org)
 - [mdbook](https://rust-lang.github.io/mdBook)

-Make sure you have the same **mdbook** version installed on your system as the one used in the project.
+Make sure you have the same **mdbook** version installed as the one used in the project.

 You can find the version in the `Cargo.toml` file under the `[dependencies]` section.